 Hair: The Company sells both haircare and haircolor products throughout the world.
 In haircolor, the Company markets brands, including the Revlon Colorsilk brand in women's haircolor.
-In haircare, the Company sells the Flex and Aquamarine lines in many countries and the Bozzano and Juvena brands in Brazil.
+In haircare, the Company sells the Flex and Aquamarine lines in many countries.

-Beauty Tools: The Company sells Revlon Beauty Tools, which include nail and eye grooming tools, such as clippers, scissors, files, tweezers and eye lash curlers.
-Revlon Beauty Tools are sold individually and in sets under the Revlon brand name and for 2007 were the number one brand of beauty tools in the U.S. mass retail channel.
+Beauty Tools: The Company sells Revion Beauty Tools, which include nail and eye grooming tools, such as clippers, scissors, files, tweezers and eye lash curlers.
+Revion Beauty Tools are sold individually and in sets under the Revion brand name and for 2007 were the number one brand of beauty tools in the U.S. mass retail channel.